Support the Legacy of Adi Da Samraj

 2. Current and expected future value,

 E. Intangible Assets That Are Not Publicly Traded.
-These assets include stock, bonds, debentures, partnership interests, and LLC interests that are not publicly traded, as well as patents, copyrights, and other intangible assets.
-Gifts of intangible assets that are not publicly traded are acceptable provided that the ASA shall not accept such assets that have an insignificant present value or could expose the ASA to liabilities of significant carrying costs or negative tax consequences.
-The ASA will evaluate intangible assets to determine if acceptance will comply with the ASA’s formal policy and procedures.
+These assets include stock, bonds, debentures, partnership interests, and LLC interests that are not publicly traded, as well as patents, copyrights, cryptocurrencies, and other intangible assets.
+Gifts of intangible assets that are not publicly traded are acceptable provided that Samrajya USA shall not accept such assets that have an insignificant present value or could expose Samrajya USA to liabilities including significant carrying costs or negative tax consequences.
+Samrajya USA will evaluate gifts of intangible assets for acceptance on a case-by-case basis.

 F. Life Insurance Policies.
-Life insurance policies are acceptable, provided that the ASA is the owner and the irrevocable beneficiary of the policy, and the gift complies with the ASA’s formal policy and procedures.
+Life insurance policies are acceptable, provided that Samrajya USA is the owner and the irrevocable beneficiary of the policy.
+Samrajya USA will evaluate gifts of insurance policies for acceptance on a case-by-case basis.

 G. Non-Standard Contributions.
 Non-standard contributions include:

-1. Assets that are not reasonably expected to be used to satisfy or further the ASA’s exempt purpose (aside from the need for income or funds);
+1. Assets that are not reasonably expected to be used to satisfy or further Samrajya USA’s exempt purposes (aside from the need for income or funds);

-2. Assets for which there is no ready market to which the ASA may go to liquidate the contribution; and
+2. Assets for which there is no ready market to which Samrajya USA may go to liquidate the contribution; and

 3. Assets whose value is highly speculative or difficult to ascertain.

-Prior to accepting a non-standard contribution, the ASA shall review the proposed gift and consider whether acceptance will comply with its formal policies and procedures.
+Prior to accepting a non-standard contribution, Samrajya USA shall review the proposed gift for acceptance on a case-by-case basis.

 H. Deferred Gifts.
-The ASA may accept a designation as a remainder/income beneficiary of a trust if it is acceptable to the ASA under its formal policy and procedures, including: designations made in charitable pledges, testamentary bequests, charitable remainder trusts, charitable lead trusts, individual retirement accounts, retirement plans, and remainder interests in real property.
+Samrajya USA may accept a designation as a remainder/income beneficiary if it is acceptable to Samrajya USA, including: designations made in charitable pledges, testamentary bequests, living trusts, charitable remainder trusts, charitable lead trusts, individual retirement accounts, retirement plans, and remainder interests in real property.

 ANONYMOUS GIFTS

-The ASA will not accept completely anonymous gifts.
-The donor’s identity must be disclosed to the Chairman of the ASA’s Board of Directors, who shall endeavor to maintain the donor’s anonymity (except upon a request from the ASA’s Board of Directors or as required by law).
+Samrajya USA will not accept completely anonymous gifts.
+The donor’s identity must be disclosed to the Chairman of Samrajya USA’s Board of Directors, who shall endeavor to maintain the donor’s anonymity (except upon a request from Samrajya USA’s Board of Directors or as required by law).